Global. Innovative. Diverse.

 Schulich will give you an unparalleled academic experience that will broaden your perspective and provide you with the skills to compete and succeed in today’s global marketplace.
 The School has earned a strong reputation around the world based on its global reach, innovative programs and diverse perspectives.

-- Award-winning faculty, dedicated staff and exceptional students provide a supportive environment.
+- Award-winning faculty and dedicated staff provide a supportive learning environment

-- A business degree with relevance, flexibility, choice and world-class credentials.
+- Earn a business degree with relevance, flexibility, choice and world-class credentials

 What You’ll Learn

-Align yourself with one of the world’s leading business schools.
-When you graduate from Schulich, you will have the sharp skills and knowledge necessary for success in today’s global marketplace.
-In both of these professional programs, you'll study with the same professors that teach in our highly respected MBA and PhD programs.
+As a Schulich graduate, you will have the sharp skills and knowledge necessary for success in today’s global marketplace.
+In both of Schulich's udergrauate programs - the BBA and iBBA - you'll study with the same professors that teach in our highly respected MBA and PhD programs.
 They'll provide you with a strong foundation in business that goes beyond the traditional areas of commerce and economics.

 Courses You'll Take